Presidents’ Day 2024 Countdown

 President’s Day is an official holiday celebrated at the federal level across the United States and at the state level in most states.
 The purpose of the holiday has changed over the years, but today, it is seen as a time to honor the lives of two important American presidents–Abraham Lincoln and George Washington.

-President’s Day is held on the third Monday of February every year.
+President’s Day is held on the third Monday of February every year, which in 2021 falls on February 15th.
 The date was officially established in 1968 by a law signed by President Lyndon B Johnson.
 Prior to that time, the holiday was held on February 22 in many states.
 The date was chosen as it coincides with George Washington’s birthday.

 Differences in President’s Day Celebrations